Back to all posts

 Simplicity, capacity, flexibility, connectivity, recovery, and integration.

-It is crucial to restrict data backups so they:
+It is crucial to restrict data backups so that:

 • Staff cannot access them